 In fact, Google Consumer Survey for GOBankingRates.com found approximately 62% of Americans have less than $1,000 in their savings account and 21% of the 5,000 surveyed don’t even have a savings account.

 Now that feels a bit overwhelming–to think that a $700 car repair could demolish someone’s entire savings.
 That’s a wild ride.
 But even though saving money is difficult, it doesn’t have to overwhelming.

-Saving money is a bit like trying to eat healthy.
-We all know we should, but in practice it’s a little bit harder than theory.
+Saving money is a bit like trying to eat healthily.
+We all know we should, but in practice, it’s a little bit harder than theory.

 Here are 3 creative ways to save money:

 1. Change it up.

 Start collecting your spare change in one spot.
 Stash the coins you get on those occasions where you pay in cash and get those round, shiny objects in return.
 You remember change, right?

 Well, stockpiling change sure works for us.
 When Taylor was 14 years old, his parents gave him a huge, plastic container in the shape of a soda bottle.
 It’s almost two feet tall.
 He found over the years that it’s a great way to save some money, painlessly.

 When we got married he started from scratch dropping change into his bottle on our 10th anniversary he gave me an “I love you” gift—the change from the bottle—and it was $900!
 He handed me 900 bucks in cash and said, “Have fun!”